hashicorp/consul/website/source/intro/vs/zookeeper.html.markdown

 serves several functions including distributed health checking.
 The gossip protocol implements an efficient failure detector that can scale to clusters of any size without concentrating the work on any select group of servers.
-The clients also enable a much richer set of health checks to be run locally, whereas ZooKeeper ephemeral nodes are a very primitve check of liveness.
+The clients also enable a much richer set of health checks to be run locally, whereas ZooKeeper ephemeral nodes are a very primitive check of liveness.
 Clients can check that a web server is returning 200 status codes, that memory utilization is not critical, there is sufficient disk space, etc. The Consul clients expose a simple HTTP interface and avoid exposing the complexity of the system is to clients in the same way as ZooKeeper.